 Figure 5 and Table 9 show the municipal GHG emissions by sector for all four inventory years.
-Emissions peaked in 2005 (5,321 MT CO_2e) and were the lowest in 2010 (4,854 MT CO_2e).
+Emissions peaked in 2007 (10,597 MT CO2e) and were the lowest in 2010 (8,385 MT CO2e), primarily due to the significant drop in Aviation sector emissions.
+Because total emissions for municipal operations are relatively low, small changes in a category such as Aviation can greatly affect the inventory.